 But as noted, the body show’s a great deal of metabolic flexibility in what it can or cannot use for fuel.
 If it is available, glucose tends to be preferred by most tissues if it is available although they can switch to fatty acids when carbs aren’t.
 And unlike the body’s carbohydrate store which are fairly limited, the body has a fairly large store of energy in bodyfat

 Despite the fact that there is no physiological requirement for carbohydrates in the human diet, the most common dietary recommendation in modern times is generally to reduce fat intake and increase carbohydrate intake.
 I’m going to address the issue starting from that standpoint.

 A good question might be why is this stance taken.
 While I can’t read the minds of these folks (and I hate to contribute to grain lobby USDA conspiracy theories), I think the reasons is actually fairly simple: we have to eat something to meet our calorie requirements.

-Since people have to eat something and because of the general stigma against a high fat intake (some of which is warranted, some of which isn’t), policy makers recommend a high-carbohydrate intake by default.
+Since people have to eat something and because of the general negatives surrounding a high fat intake (some of which is warranted, some of which isn’t), policy makers recommend a high-carbohydrate intake by default.